Palladinium/quartermaster/README.md

 # License

-Quartermaster is dual-licensed under the Apache-2.0 and MIT licenses.
+This project and all contributions to it are dual-licensed under the Apache-2.0 and MIT licenses.